shayaandar/NBA-Database/README.md

 # NBA Stats Database
 This repository contains Python code for creating and managing a database that stores NBA (National Basketball Association) statistics.
 The database is populated by utilizing the NBA API to fetch and store relevant data into an SQLite database.
+It populates the database by utilizing a nba_api client package that can be found in this repository: https://github.com/swar/nba_api

 # Features
 SQLite Database: The code includes functionality to create and manage an SQLite database, which serves as a centralized storage system for NBA statistics.